Scream Bloody Gore: Background and recording

+Schuldiner and drummer Chris Reifert recorded the Mutilation demo, which caught the attention of Combat Records, who signed the band.

 Bassist Steve Di Giorgio, who had previously played with the band as it shared practice space with Sadus, recorded bass on a test pressing of the album.

 The album was recorded twice.
 The first recording of the album was done in Florida at American Recording Studios, which was not equipped to produce.
-According to drummer Chris Reifert, "the deal was sealed and [Combat] trusted us to find a studio and go at it on our own, which turned out to be a terrible idea! [laughs] We were enthusiastic, but unaware that the studio we picked was a bad choice, due to the fact that the folks who ran it had NO idea of what metal was.
+According to Reifert, "the deal was sealed and [Combat] trusted us to find a studio and go at it on our own, which turned out to be a terrible idea! [laughs] We were enthusiastic, but unaware that the studio we picked was a bad choice, due to the fact that the folks who ran it had NO idea of what metal was.
 We figured our brutality would shine through, ya know?"
 Reifert noted that, "[the engineers] just looked at us blankly, like they didn't know anything about metal."
 This version of the album only featured guitar and drum tracks, and was rejected by Combat Records when it was sent to them.
 Reifert remarked, "They heard what had been going on and said 'no, this is not gonna work,' so we had to scrap that plan."
 The track listing for the Florida sessions consisted of "Torn to Pieces", "Legion of Doom", "Scream Bloody Gore", "Sacrificial Cunt" (later shortened to "Sacrificial" because the label asked the band to do so, possibly because "they didn't want to get P.M.R.C. on their case"), "Mutilation", "Land of No Return" and "Baptized in Blood".